szelongq/tp/docs/UserGuide.md

 Format: `exit`

+### Calculating salary : `calculate` `[to be implemented in v1.2]`

+Calculate and display the monthly salary of the specified employee.

+Format: `calculate INDEX`
+* Calculate and displays the monthly salary of the employee at the specified `INDEX`.
+* The index refers to the index number shown in the displayed employee list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Example:
+* `find Betsy` followed by `calculate 2` gets the salary of the 2nd employee in the results of the `find` command.

 ### Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.